work7z/LafTools/README.md

 ## 4. Start Developing

-Once the Go service is running, you should see a URL in the output.
-Copy this URL and paste it into your browser to start developing, let us Go!
+Once the Go service is running, you should be able to see a link printed out in the terminal.
+Now, copy this URL and paste it into your browser to start developing, let's go!

 Example: